Cetshwayo

 Cetshwayo kaMpande (/kɛtʃˈwaɪ.oʊ/; /zu/; c.
 1826 – 8 February 1884) was the king (Note: The title iSilo samaBandla was used for the king by the Zulu people.) of the Zulu Kingdom from 1873 to 1884 and its Commander in Chief during the Anglo-Zulu War of 1879.
-His name has been transliterated as Cetywayo or Cetshwayo.
+His name has been rendered as Cetywayo, Cetewayo or Cetshwayo.
 Cetshwayo consistently opposed the war and sought fruitlessly to make peace with the British and was defeated and exiled following the Zulu defeat in the war.
 He was later allowed to return to Zululand, where he died in 1884.

 Early life

-Cetshwayo was born in 1826, the son of future Zulu king Mpande and Queen Ngqumbazi.
-He was a half-nephew of the reigning Zulu king Shaka and grandson of Senzangakhona.
-His father became king in 1840.
-In 1856 he defeated and killed in battle his younger brother Mbuyazi, Mpande's favourite, at the Battle of Ndondakusuka.
-Almost all of Mbuyazi's followers were massacred in the aftermath of the battle, including five of Cetshwayo's brothers.
-Following this he became the ruler of the Zulu people in everything but name.
-However, he did not ascend to the throne as his father was still alive.
-Stories from that time regarding his huge size vary, saying he stood at least between 6 ft 6 in and 6 ft 8 in in height and weighed close to 25 st.
+Cetshwayo kaMpande was born in 1826, the son of future Zulu king Mpande kaSenzangakhona and Queen Ngqumbazi.
+He was a half-nephew of the then reigning Zulu King Shaka and a grandson of Senzangakhona.

+Cetshwayo was a prominent Usuthu leader the Zulu Civil War of 1856, against his younger brother Mbuyazi.
+Prominent trader John Robert Dunn unsuccessfully attempted to mediate the conflict, caught in the eventual Battle of Ndondakusuka on the 2nd of December 1856.
+Cetshwayo succeeded in defeating Mbuyazi, annihilating most of his Gqoza followers, including five of his own brothers, and the capture of nearly one thousand head of cattle from white traders who had congregated nearby.
+Dunn later negotiated the release of 1,200 heads of cattle in 1857 from Cetshwayo, becoming his advisor in the process.

+In 1861, Mpande formerly recognised Cetshwayo as his heir.
+Throughout this decade, and with the advice of Dunn, Cetshwayo successfully manipulated the importation of firearms to Usuthus exclusively, enhancing his status and providing a technological edge over his rivals, many of whom also traded.
+As a result, the military power of his rival half-brother uHamu kaNzibe, and Zubhebhu waned.

 His other brother, Umthonga, was still a potential rival.
 Cetshwayo also kept an eye on his father's new wives and children for potential rivals, ordering the death of his favourite wife, Nomantshali, and her children in 1861.
 Though two sons escaped, the youngest was murdered in front of the king.
 After these events Umthonga fled to the Boers' side of the border and Cetshwayo had to make deals with the Boers to get him back.
 In 1865, Umthonga again fled across the border, apparently making Cetshwayo believe that Umthonga would organize help from the Boers against him, the same way his father had overthrown his predecessor, Dingane.

-Furthermore, he had a rival half-brother named uHamu kaNzibe, who betrayed the Zulu cause on numerous occasions.
+Stories from that time regarding his huge size vary, saying he stood at least between 6 ft 6 in and 6 ft 8 in in height and weighed close to 25 st.